 Here are the chords built from each degree of the harmonic minor scale.
-Triad chords are made of three notes stacked in thirds and quadrads chords made of four notes stacked in thirds too.
+Triad chords are made of three notes stacked in thirds and tetrad chords made of four notes stacked in thirds too.
 For example the first chord, C minor(maj7), is built by stacking C, Eb, G and B respectively root, minor third, perfect fifth and major seventh.

-Once the harmonic minor scale is harmonized we get one major seventh chord (sixth degree), one augmented chord (III), two minor chords (degrees I & IV), one minor seventh flat fifth chord on the second degree (II), one dominant seventh chord (V) and one diminished seventh chord on degree VII.
+Once the harmonic minor scale is harmonized we get a major seventh chord (sixth degree), one augmented chord (III), two minor chords (degrees I & IV), one minor seventh flat fifth chord on the second degree (II), one dominant seventh chord (V) and one diminished seventh chord on degree VII.

 Augmented chords are necessarily majors and diminished chords are minor.

 Quadrad chords in the key of C minor.

 The five diagrams below show how looks drop 2 and drop 3 chords from the harmonic minor scale harmonized in thirds.
 Each chord type is represented by a color code.